awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

    Kubecost releases new versions regularly\.
 You can update your version using [https://helm.sh/docs/helm/helm_upgrade/](https://helm.sh/docs/helm/helm_upgrade/)\.
 By default, the installation includes a local Prometheus server and `kube-state-metrics`\.
 You can customize your deployment to use [Amazon Managed Service for Prometheus](http://aws.amazon.com/blogs/mt/integrating-kubecost-with-amazon-managed-service-for-prometheus/) by following the documentation in [Integrating with Amazon EKS cost monitoring](https://docs.aws.amazon.com/prometheus/latest/userguide/integrating-kubecost.html)\.
 For a list of all other settings that you can configure, see the [sample configuration file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-eks-cost-monitoring.yaml) on GitHub\.

-1. Make sure the required pods are running\.
+1. Make sure the required Pods are running\.

    ```
    kubectl get pods -n kubecost